Modular proximal optimization for multidimensional total-variation regularization: TV-L1: Fast prox-operators for

-In this section we present two efficient methods for computing the $\tvell_1^{\oned}$ prox-operator.
-The first method employs a carefully tuned ``taut-string'' approach, while the second method adapts the classical projected-Newton (PN) method~\citep{ProjNewton} to TV.
-We first derive our methods for unweighted TV, before presenting details for the elementwise weighted TV problem~\eqref{eq.14}.
-The previous fastest methods handle only unweighted-TV.
-It is is nontrivial to extend them to handle weighted-TV, a problem that is crucial to several applications, e.g., segmentation~\citep{chaDar09} and certain submodular optimization problems~\citet{jegBac13}.
+To solve~\eqref{eq:l1tv} we will analyze an approach based on the line of ``taut-string'' methods.
+We first introduce these methods for the unweighted \emph{TV-L1} problem~\eqref{eq:l1tv}, before discussing the elementwise weighted TV problem~\eqref{eq.14}.
+Most of the previous fastest methods handle only unweighted-TV.
+It is often nontrivial to extend them to handle weighted-TV, a problem that is crucial to several applications, e.g., segmentation~\citep{chaDar09} and certain submodular optimization problems~\citet{jegBac13}.

-Taut-string approaches are already known to provide extremely efficient solutions to unweighted TV-L1, as seen in~\citep{fastTV}.
-In addition to our optimized taut-string approach for weighted-TV, we also present details of a PN approach for its instructive value, and also because it provides key subroutines for solving $p > 1$ problems.
-Moreover, our derivation may be helpful to readers seeking to implement efficient prox-operators for other problems that have structure similar to TV, for instance $\ell_1$-trend filtering~\citep{boyd.kim,trendf}.
-Indeed, the PN approach proved foundational for the recent fast ``group fused-lasso'' algorithms of~\citep{wytock}.
+A remarkably efficient approach to TV-L1 was presented in~\citep{fastTV}.
+We will show Condat's fast algorithm can be interpreted as a ``linearized'' version of the taut-string approach, a view that paves the way to obtain an equally fast solver for weighted TV-L1.

 Before proceeding we note that other than~\citep{fastTV}, other efficient methods to address unweighted $\tvell_1^{\oned}$ proximity have been proposed. \citet{dpTV} shows how solving $\tvell_p^{\oned}$ proximity is equivalent to computing the data likelihood of an specific Hidden Markov Model (HMM), which suggests a dynamic programming approach based on the well-known Viterbi algorithm for HMMs.
 The resulting algorithm is very competitive, and guarantees an overall $O(n)$ performance while requiring approximately $8n$ storage.
-We will also consider this algorithm in our experimental comparison in \S\ref{sec:TVproxExp}.
-Another, roughly similar approach to the proposed projected-Newton method was already presented in~\citet{Ito1999}, which by means of an augmented Langrangian method a dual formulation is obtained and solved following a Newton--like strategy, though with the additional burden of requiring manual setting of a number of optimization parameters to ensure convergence.
+Another similarly performing algorithm was presented by~\citet{Kolmogorov16} in the form of a message passing method.
+We will also consider these algorithms in our experimental comparison in \S\ref{sec:TVproxExp}.

+Yet another family of methods is based on projected-Netwon (PN) techniques: we also present in Appendix \ref{app:projNewton} a PN approach for its instructive value, and also because it provides key subroutines for solving TV problems with $p > 1$.
+Our derivation may also be helpful to readers seeking to implement efficient prox-operators for problems that have structure similar to TV, for instance $\ell_1$-trend filtering~\citep{boyd.kim,trendf}.
+Indeed, the PN approach proves to be foundational for the fast ``group fused-lasso'' algorithms of~\citep{wytock}.